Frequently Asked Questions About Zakat

 Yes, giving Zakat to eligible relatives is not only permissible but often encouraged, carrying a double reward: one for fulfilling your pillar of faith and another for upholding the ties of kinship.
 The only exceptions are your direct dependents whom you must provide for, such as your spouse, children, and parents.
 Your Zakat can be a lifeline for an eligible uncle, cousin, or sibling facing hardship.

-Frequently Asked Question: is my pension pot subject to Zakat?
+FAQ: is my pension pot subject to Zakat?

 In the UK, whether your pension is subject to Zakat depends on the type of scheme.
 For defined contribution pensions, Zakat is generally due on the funds.
 However, the rules for defined benefit or other types of schemes can be more complex.
 Given the specifics of UK pension regulations, we strongly advise you to consult a qualified Islamic scholar to receive a ruling based on your personal circumstances.